5 Insider Lessons to Nail Your Next Virtual Event

-“People are accessible through social media like they’ve never been before.
+People are accessible through social media like they’ve never been before.
 We went on every college lacrosse team page to find the team captains and reached out and invited them to join as well.
-Some participated, some didn’t, but we were still able to create a major swell of support for the event.”
+Some participated, some didn’t, but we were still able to create a major swell of support for the event.

-Start small and targeted before branching out to larger segments of your audience, much like you would with a soft launch for a fundraising campaign.
-Within that segment, you may even consider reaching out to certain influencers who can act as spokespeople for your event.
+Start small before branching out to larger segments of your audience, much like you would with a soft launch for a fundraising campaign.
+Within that segment, you may even consider reaching out to specific influencers who can act as spokespeople for your event.

-As a result of their influencers’ outreach, they began to see teams signing up to participate left and right.
-Ultimately, there were 2,000 people who signed up for The Last Shift.
+As a result of their influencer outreach, teams began signing up left and right.
+Ultimately, 2,000 people registered for “The Last Shift.”

-Lesson 3: Maintain Clear and Consistent Communications
+Lesson 3: Maintain Clear and Consistent Communication

-At the same time, they tracked all progress and responsibilities in a spreadsheet as the team continued to move forward.
+At the same time, they tracked all progress and responsibilities in a spreadsheet.
 This was helpful for items like the email marketing calendar and nailing down deliverables for each send.
 In one email, they included a pre-recorded video message from the president of the HEADstrong Foundation:

 Lesson 4: Get Crafty and Creative

-“Don’t be afraid to create something new and simple.
-It will open you up to a whole new list of opportunities for your nonprofit.”
+Don’t be afraid to create something new and simple.
+It will open you up to a whole new list of opportunities for your nonprofit.

-“With virtual events, if you’re not doing anything on social media it won’t work.
+With virtual events, if you’re not doing anything on social media, it won’t work.
 It has to be a socially driven thing.
-It drives the community feeling.
+It drives the community feeling

 Lesson 5: Start Year-Round DIY Fundraising

-For example, if someone loves to golf, they will be able to pledge their next golf game.
-If they go for a run every day, those runs can be used to fundraise on behalf of the HEADstrong Foundation.
+For example, if someone loves golf, they can pledge their next game.
+If they go for a run every day, those runs can help fundraise on behalf of the HEADstrong Foundation.